-While I firmly believe that your first bicycle journey should be entirely free from modern electronic devices, there are plenty of tourers who pack a smartphone or tablet alongside their tent, stove and toolkit, and for good reason: they can come in bloody useful.
+While I firmly believe that your first bicycle adventure should be free from modern electronic devices, there are plenty of cycle tourists and bikepackers who pack a smartphone or tablet alongside their tent, stove and toolkit, and for good reason: they can come in bloody useful.

-Smartphone technology moving as fast as it does, the app marketplace is constantly changing.
-This, therefore, is a full rewrite for 2018 of an article I first published 6 years ago, detailing what (in my opinion at least) are the most useful free apps for the bicycle traveller right now.
+Smartphone technology moving as fast as it does, the Android/iPhone app scene is constantly changing.
+This is my 2019 update of an article first published in 2012 and completely rewritten in 2018, detailing what (in my opinion at least) are the most useful free smartphone apps for the cycle tourist or bikepacker right now.

 This is not another list of cycling apps aiming to replace a GPS unit or a cycle computer.
 That list would be hundreds of entries long, and all the major cycling websites have published such articles in the competition for search engine traffic anyway.
-So where routing and navigation are concerned, I’ve chosen what I consider the top two or three apps right now, and the rest of the list concerns apps that support other aspects of life on two wheels.
+Where routing and navigation are concerned, I’ve chosen what I consider the top few apps right now, and the rest of the list is about apps for other aspects of life on two wheels than actually cycling.

 Mapping, Route Planning & Navigation Apps For Cycle Touring & Bikepacking

-There’s no magic bullet app for cycle touring where mapping and navigation is concerned – and in any case, you may prefer paper maps, road signs, or just following your nose.
+There’s no single best app for cycle touring or bikepacking where mapping and navigation is concerned – and in any case, you may prefer paper maps, road signs, or just following your nose.